PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 no-op contracts.
 Sequential comparisons against the preceding checkpoint emit byte-identical float32, float16, correspondence, and schema artifacts for all four active representatives.

+The channel-one terminal plan recognizes only a TransposeConv-produced NHWC tensor whose static and dynamic channel dimension is exactly one, its private NHWC-to-NCHW adapter, a strictly linear unary/binary chain containing exactly one Squeeze, and a final graph output with no consumers.
+It retains its own entry point and stats key; the lowerer dispatcher remains immediately after the general passthrough dispatcher and also receives Session LayoutState.

+Explicit, negative, and implicit Squeeze axes are normalized against the original rank-four NCHW contract and remapped by semantic axis label to NHWC.
+Every removed dimension must be statically and dynamically one.
+The surviving semantic axis order after Squeeze must be identical in both paths.
+This admits the intended channel removal and other order-preserving cases while rejecting spatial-only rewrites that would silently expose a channel-last graph output under the original channel-first rank-three contract.

+The terminal plan preserves the larger historical unary family before or after Squeeze.
+Non-scalar binary constants are accepted only before Squeeze and use the shared rank-four constant planner; binary operations after Squeeze must use a scalar constant.
+Static/dynamic broadcasts, dtype, per-tensor quantization, operand order, producer/consumer order, public intermediates, the exact graph output, Squeeze options, metadata, constants, and the one adapter removal are fully planned and re-resolved before apply.

+Fifty-seven focused tests cover explicit/negative/implicit axes, static and dynamic signatures, all fourteen unary operations, all six binary operations in both operand positions, exact numerical behavior, a post-Squeeze scalar binary, shared constant cloning, candidate limits, idempotence, GraphIndex and LayoutState integrity, and twenty-two transactional rejection cases.
+YuNet retains four zero-match invocations and emits five byte-identical artifacts against the preceding checkpoint.

 ## Managed-corpus SWAP exclusion policy